aiven/aiven-docs/docs/platform/howto/restrict-access.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-By default, Aiven services are publicly accessible, but you can restrict access to your service to a single IP, an address block, or any combination of both.
+Restrict access to your Aiven-managed service to a single IP, an address block, or any combination of both.

-:::important
-IP filters apply to inbound traffic coming from specified IP addresses / network ranges to Aiven service ports.
+By default, a connection to an Aiven service can be established from any IP address.
+To restrict access, you can use the IP filtering capability, which allows you to filter traffic incoming to your services by specifying allowed IP addresses / network ranges.

+:::note
+If your service is within a VPC, the VPC configuration filters incoming traffic before the IP filter is applied.
 :::

+By default, the IP filter is set `0.0.0.0/0`, which allows all inbound connections.
+If you remove `0.0.0.0/0` without adding networks or addresses used by clients, no client can connect to your service.

 :::tip
 To access a non-publicly-accessible service from another service, use a